seclution/frappe_app_template/instructions/_core/example_prompts.md

 "Clone Frappe and Bench using the versions from `apps.json`.
 Afterwards run `setup.sh`."

-Codex runs the clone-vendors workflow or executes the script locally to generate `vendor/` and an updated `apps.json`.
+Codex runs the update-vendors workflow or executes the script locally to generate `vendor/` and an updated `apps.json`.

 ---